Etiquette for Mistresses

-Synopsis

-Chloe is a feisty mistress involved with a politician, Georgia plays the role of a chef who will eventually have a redemption arc.
-Ina, the former lounge singer and a neophyte who goes to Manila to seek for "true love" she believes, Stella, a lawyer who gets involved with a well-known TV personality, and Charley, a wealthy mistress, round up the roster of "other women".

 Plot

-Georgia (Kris Aquino), Stella (Iza Calzado), and Charley (Cheena Crab) were watching a video scandal of a caught mistress by the wife.
-Charley tells them that she experienced the same scenario and instead watched the movie with her kids at the Waltermart to avoid the wife.
-Stella ended the conversation that she only met Ambet Viloria at home to avoid any scandal.
-In a lounge bar, Chloe - the most rebellious and rule breaker mistress was embarrassed in the cancellation of credit card by her lover Gabriel.
+Georgia, Stella, and Charley watch a video scandal of a mistress caught by the wife.
+Charley tells them that she experienced the same scenario and instead watches the movie with her kids at a supermarket to avoid the wife.
+Stella ends the conversation that she only meets her lover, well-known broadcast commentator Ambet Villoria at home to avoid any scandal.
+In a lounge bar, Chloe, the most rebellious mistress is embarrassed her credit card being cancelled by her lover Gabriel.
 In anger she throws her phone accidentally not knowing someone was hurt.
-Stella helps her out of prison but asks her not to tell what happened with the other girls.
+Stella helps her out of prison but asks her not to tell the other girls what happened.

-Meanwhile, Georgia was tasked by her lover to train a new woman of Frank Ayson - a rich politician and boss of her lover.
-She reluctantly agrees and meets up with Stella in a coffee shop to get some advice before going to the airport and meet Ina, the new mistress.
-Ina was ecstatic at first but became quite depressed as she learned from Georgia that despite having a luxurious condo and a luxurious life, she cannot live with Frank, for whom she left her life in Cebu for.
+Meanwhile, Georgia is tasked by her lover to train a new woman of Frank Ayson, a rich politician and her lover's boss.
+She reluctantly agrees and meets up with Stella in a coffee shop to get advice before going to the airport to meet Ina, the new mistress.
+Ina is ecstatic at first but becomes depressed after learning from Georgia that despite having a condo and a luxurious life, she cannot live with Frank, for whom she left her life in Cebu.
 She is even more frustrated by the rules given by Georgia, which includes never calling Frank and never showing herself in front of him unless he asks her to.
-She ends up depressed as the days passed and overdoses herself by alcohol.
+She ends up depressed as the days pass and overdoses herself on alcohol.
 Georgia rushes her to the hospital where she meets Chloe.

 The next day, Georgia introduce Ina to Stella, Chloe and Charley.
-The girls start to form a stronger friendship and bond at SM Aura and a beauty salon using Charley's credit card.
+The girls start to form a stronger friendship and bond at a mall and a beauty salon using Charley's credit card.
 Ina meets up with Frank at a Christmas caravan with Chloe's help.
-Georgia angrily tells Ina that she shouldn't break her rules.
-Chloe discovered that Gabriel had another mistress.
+Georgia angrily tells Ina that she should not break her rules.
+Chloe discovers that Gabriel has another mistress.